 - Writing sample (e.g., a research paper or

 Applicants who have earned a degree outside of the U.S. or who will be considered international students must submit additional materials.
 Visit our International Students page for more information.

 Applicants can upload supplemental application materials, send requests for letters of recommendation, and pay the application fee through our online application system.

-The Special Education program admits new students every quarter: fall, winter, spring and summer.
+The Special Education program admits new students every Fall quarter.
 It offers rolling admissions, but the regular deadlines are set to assure students full consideration for admission and financial aid.
 The program will continue to accept and process applications after the regular deadline if space is available.